openedx/event-routing-backends/docs/howto/how_to_test.rst

 lms throws ton of events.
 You'll have to do something different for each event type you are testing.
 You can find which type of events are supported at event_routing_backends/processors/${processor_name}/event_transformers.

-For my testing, I tested using navigation events, so I just navigated around a local course using the navigation bar and it created events everytime I moved around.
+For my testing, I tested using navigation events, so I just navigated around a local course using the navigation bar and it created events every time I moved around.